 Weight: 22.7g (0.8oz) / Polarized lenses available?: YES / Replaceable lenses: NO

-3. Julbo Aero Sunglasses
+6. Julbo Aero Sunglasses [$130]

 I really like the nose-pads on these running sunglasses because they’re grippy, and offer adjustability in every direction which means that they fit all nose shapes and are extra comfortable because of it.
-A good fit also means they stay in place while running.

-5. Ray-Ban New Wayfarer Classic
+8. Ray-Ban New Wayfarer Classic Sunglasses [$120+]

 The New Wayfarer Classic sunglasses are Ray Ban’s latest rework of the Wayfarer Classic.
 They now have a smaller frame with a softer eye shape, which leads to a lighter overall weight and a new look that’s more fitted.

-The New Wayfarer Classic comes with scratch-resistant polarized glass lenses that offer excellent visual clarity at the small cost of additional weight.
+The New Wayfarer Classic uses a scratch-resistant polarized lens that offers excellent visual clarity at the small cost of additional weight.

 Ray-Bans are known for their quality and with alloy hinges, these wayfarers are durable to stand the test of time, trail run after trail run.

-While this selection of sunglasses brands may the lack durability and optics quality of more expensive options, they do however offer a much lower price point which means you won’t have to worry so much about losing them or an accidental drop.
+While this selection of cheaper running sunglasses brands may lack the durability and optics quality of more expensive running sunglasses, they do however offer a much lower price point which means you won’t have to worry so much about losing them or an accidental drop.

-Bonus 1.
-Sunski
+Bonus 2.
+Sunski Sunglasses [$58+]

 Sunski is a trendy company based in San Francisco, that wants to make a difference in the world by donating 1% of all sales to environmental non-profit organizations.

 Sunski has also started using recycled plastic for their frames, which we approve of.
 If you would like to learn more about their sunglasses for running, then have a read of our detailed article all about Sunski.